lanl/KeNary/README.md

 1. 1_PaintSims_Study.R will recreate the Paint study in Stricklin et al. (2024).
 2. 2_SubmitFigs.R will recreate the figures in Stricklin et al. (2024).

-Note that reproducing some of the figures in Stricklin et al. (2024) requires loading large .rda files.
+Note that reproducing some of the figures in Stricklin et al. (2024) requires loading large .rda files (e.g, FTIRSimsResults_2sources_3test_24Sep24.rda).
 These files can be obtained by contacting the author at mstricklin@lanl.gov.

 ## Attribution and Copyright